Differential Bundles in Commutative Algebra and Algebraic Geometry: Introduction

-The main focus of this paper is on \emph{differential bundles} (Definition \ref{def:differentialbundle}) in the examples of tangent categories in algebra and algebraic geometry.
-Differential bundles are a central structure in tangent categories, as they generalize smooth vector bundles in the category of smooth manifolds (Example \ref{ex:smoothbundles}).
-However, intriguingly, they are defined quite differently than vector bundles.
-The definition of a differential bundle contains no mention of either vector spaces, a base field, or local triviality.
-Instead, their central structure is the existence of a \emph{vertical lift}, which is a map from the total space to its tangent bundle, which satisfies a key universal property.
-That such a structure, when looked at in the category of smooth manifolds, gives exactly smooth vector bundles \cite{macadam2021vector}, is already interesting enough, as structures like the vector spaces in each fibre, and the local triviality, all come ``for free'' from the universality of the vertical lift.
-But what are differential bundles in the tangent categories of (affine) schemes?
+But what are differential bundles in the tangent categories of commutative rings, affine schemes, and schemes?
 It is not immediately obvious what they should be.
-The main objective of this paper is to answer this question, and in doing also providing new and interesting results which hopefully opens up the possibility for many future investigations in this area.
-In summary, the main results of this paper are that: \begin{itemize} \item Proposition \ref{prop:mod-diff-ring} and Theorem \ref{thm:mod-diff-ring-1}: In the tangent category of commutative rings, differential bundles over a commutative ring $R$ correspond to modules over $R$, and the category of differential bundles over $R$ is equivalent to the category of modules over $R$. \item Proposition \ref{prop:mod-diff-aff} and Theorem \ref{thm:mod-diff-ring-aff-1}: In the tangent category of affine schemes (or equivalently the opposite category of commutative rings), differential bundles over a commutative ring $R$ correspond to modules over $R$, and the category of differential bundles over $R$ is equivalent to the \emph{opposite} category of modules over $R$. \item Theorem \ref{thm:scheme_equivalence_1}: In the tangent category of schemes, differential bundles over a scheme $A$ correspond to quasicoherent sheaves of modules over $A$, and the category of differential bundles over $A$ is equivalent to the \emph{opposite} of the category of quasicoherent sheaves of modules over $A$. \end{itemize}
+The main objective of this paper is to answer this question, and in so doing provide results which open up the possibility for many future investigations in this area.
+In summary, the main results of this paper are: \begin{itemize} \item Proposition \ref{prop:mod-diff-ring} and Theorem \ref{thm:mod-diff-ring-1}: In the tangent category of commutative rings, differential bundles over a commutative ring $R$ correspond to modules over $R$, and the category of differential bundles over $R$ is equivalent to the category of modules over $R$. \item Proposition \ref{prop:mod-diff-aff} and Theorem \ref{thm:mod-diff-ring-aff-1}: In the tangent category of affine schemes (or equivalently the opposite category of commutative rings), differential bundles over a commutative ring $R$ correspond to modules over $R$, and the category of differential bundles over $R$ is equivalent to the \emph{opposite} category of modules over $R$. \item Theorem \ref{thm:scheme_equivalence_1}: In the tangent category of schemes, differential bundles over a scheme $A$ correspond to quasicoherent sheaves of modules over $A$, and the category of differential bundles over $A$ is equivalent to the \emph{opposite} of the category of quasicoherent sheaves of modules over $A$. \end{itemize}